Pennsylvania Nursing Home Resident Rights

 - Inadequate or faulty medical care

 The Pennsylvania Department of Aging is trained to handle elder abuse cases and they should be contacted immediately when you suspect something may be wrong.
 Their 24-hour hotline is (800) 490-8505.
 Not only can they help protect your relative, but they can also document the abuse, which will be important for any future litigation against the facility and its staff.

 Also, a critical component of elder abuse law in Pennsylvania is that reporting the abuse is mandatory.
 If a facility or an employee who has witnessed abuse does not report it, they can be found in violation of the law.

-If you or someone you care about has been the victim of elder abuse, the legal team at the Law Offices of Kreisher & Gregorowicz can help.
+If you or someone you care about has been the victim of elder abuse, the legal team at Kreisher Marshall & Associates, LLC can help.
 Allow us to put our four generations of combined legal experience to work for you.
-Call (570) 784-5211 today to schedule a free and comprehensive consultation with a Columbia County elder law attorney.
+Call (570) 784-5211 today to schedule a comprehensive consultation with a Columbia County elder law attorney.

 - Three Big Reasons to Hire This Elder Care Law Firm

 - Is Nursing Home Abuse on the Rise?

 - Do People Lose Their Rights as They Age?

 - How Do I Choose the Right Elder Housing Option?

 - Is a Caregiver Taking Advantage of or Abusing Your Loved One?